 Examinations and assessments

 If you require any alternative exam arrangements because of a disability or medical condition, do be sure to apply for them via Kellogg’s Academic Administrator or Academic Office in good time.
+If you have declared a disability to the University’s Disability Advisory Service (DAS) they will advise the arrangements that will assist you.
 If you encounter any medical or personal difficulties that affect your ability to sit your exam or adversely affect your performance, contact the Academic Administrator or a member of the team in the Academic Office at College immediately.
 If this is due to medical reasons, you must secure a medical certificate immediately.

 Remember you will need to wear full academic dress, i.e. subfusc, gown and cap, to all examinations and to take your University Card for exams that you sit in person.

 Please note: it is important that students inform the College in good time about any medical needs, disability, or specific learning difficulties which require alternative arrangements to be made.
-Requests for alternative arrangements must be made in good time before the date of the exam, as most will require you to secure supporting evidence.
+Requests for alternative arrangements must be made in good time before the date of the exam, as most will require you to secure supporting evidence, and if applications are made late it may not be possible to make the arrangements in time for your exam.
 You can find details of permissible items to take into exams here: www.ox.ac.uk/students/academic/exams/guidance

 Sitting a formal examination